openorclose/posts/index.md

 }
 example3();
 ```
-As can be seen now, function `a` has already been declared and so cannot be declared again, resulting in an error.
+As can be seen now, function `a` has already been declared and so cannot be declared again, resulting in an error before the alert can happen.

 # Intricies of the `for` statement
 First things first.
 A `for` statement in ES2015: